Invariant Representation Guided Multimodal Sentiment Decoding with Sequential Variation Regularization: PROPOSED MODEL

-\textbf{Modality-Invariant and Modality-Specific Representations Learning.} SATI leverages a shared encoder to capture invariant representations of different modalities, effectively reducing the heterogeneity gap.
-Additionally, to learn the specific representations, we utilize three different private encoders, mapping modalitiy embeddings to the modality-specific subspaces.
-The invariant representations $I_i$ and specific representations $S_i$ are denoted as:

-where shared encoder $E_I$ shares the parameters $\theta^I$ and private encoders $E_S$ assign separate parameterare $\theta^S$ for each modality.
+\textbf{Modality-Invariant and Modality-Specific Representations Learning.} Our model leverages a shared encoder to capture invariant representations of different modalities, effectively reducing the heterogeneity gap.
+To learn the specific representations, our model utilizes three different private encoders that map modality embeddings to the modality-specific subspaces.
+The invariant representations $I_i$ and specific representations $S_i$ are denoted as: where shared encoder $E_I$ shares the parameters $\theta^I$ and private encoders $E_S$ assign separate parameters $\theta^S$ for each modality.

-To align the different modalities representations in the invariant subspace, we apply the consistency loss to disentangled representation learning.
-We use the Central Moment Discrepancy (CMD) \cite{CMD} to measure the difference between two modalities.